nathanaelseen/nathanaelseen.github.io/_pages/ma2108smodulereview.md

 with Math, and are quite concerned with grades, you might want to reconsider taking this extremely tough Math module.

-This is also because you need to be prepared to spend quite abit of time per a week on this module, especially if you’re not that great with Math too.
+This is also because you need to be prepared to spend quite a significant amount of time, per week, on this module.

-But nevertheless, as I’ve mentioned, I really liked Math and hence still decided to take it nonetheless.
+But nevertheless, as I’ve mentioned, I really liked Math, and hence still went ahead to take it nonetheless.

 All in all, there were so many interesting Analysis stuffs covered in this module that I didn’t regret taking it.

-In fact, although I struggled quite a lot frankly, this module was one of my favourite module.
+In fact, although I struggled quite a lot, this module was one of my favourite module.

 The final choice is still yours!